TrickfireRobotics/gazebo-simulations/docs/content/docs/setup/devcontainer.md

 xeyes
 ```

 A pair of eyes should appear in the VNC desktop.
-Leave the X server script running in its terminal.
+If you restarted the display manually, leave the X server script running in its terminal.
 It needs to be running at all times when you need to run a GUI (so do not kill it when you're going to need to launch the simulation).
-If you do not want to open multiple terminals, you can append `&` at the end of the command (`./scripts/start_x_server.sh &`) to make it run in the background.
+If you do not want to open multiple terminals, you can append `&` at the end of the command (`.devcontainer/x_server.sh &`) to make it run in the background.

 :::tip
 For a quick check without a VNC client, open `http://localhost:6080/vnc.html` in your browser.
 Note that noVNC doesn't forward modifier keys (Alt, Super, etc.) correctly, so a native VNC viewer is better for regular use.